nextflow-io/training/docs/nf_customize/4_execution.md

 Every nf-core pipeline also comes with a `test` profile.
 This is a minimal set of configuration settings for the pipeline to run using a small test dataset that is hosted on the [nf-core/test-datasets](https://github.com/nf-core/test-datasets) repository.

 The `test` profile can be very useful for performing a test run of nf-core pipeline on your infrastructure before using your own data.
 As the `test` profile is expected to run it can be used to help diagnose local issues before you scale up your analysis.

+You should use the `test` profile to check the pipeline runs before analyzing your own data.

 The `test` profile for `nf-core/demo` is shown below: